SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ![Figure: Group calendars allow meetings to be edited](team-calendar.png)

-## Management - Team members join, edit and leave meetings themselves
+## Management - Team members create, join, edit and leave meetings themselves

-Now that the team calendars are properly configured, it is easy to join, edit or leave a meeting
+Now that the team calendars are properly configured, it is easy to create, join, edit or leave a meeting

+### Creating a meeting

+Creating a meeting should always be done from Microsoft Teams because Microsoft Outlook doesn't support setting the channel.

+To create a meeting:

+1. Follow the rule on [how to create recurring teams meetings for a channel](/create-recurring-teams-meetings-for-a-channel)

 ### Joining a meeting